 This collaborative project invites students to design a "sonic object," or any material thing that employs sound strategically to enhance users' overall experience.
 Students are required to develop a prototype and create distinct sounds for their object using a digital audio editor.
 The aim of this project is to learn to approach sound as a mode of composition that is always shaped by and connected to other sensory modes and materials.

 This student team decided to design a sonically-enhanced notebook to motivate writers who prefer writing by hand (as opposed to writing with computers).
 The notebook comes with a book light and companion smartphone app.
 The book light is equipped with speakers and a digital scanner, and users can control the settings with the smartphone app via Bluetooth (e.g. the app enables writers to set a timer for their daily writing, choose customized sonic notifications, scan digital photos of notebook pages, and document writing progress).
 The sounds are intended to augment the pleasurable experience of writing.
-You can read more about this project on pages [add page #s] of Sounding Composition, Composing Sound.
+You can read more about this project in the "Reverberation" for Chapter 4.

 [Image: A messy, handwritten page of design ideas for the "Sonic Journal."
 A rough drawing of the journal is located in the top left corner.
 Other (difficult-to-read) preliminary notes fill the page.
 One idea is scratched out and other bulleted lists look unfinished.
 Two fingers holding down the page for the photo are seen at the bottom of the image.]